HW-Wright/pp4-photography-blog/README.md

 - Each link is presented as a FontAwesome icon of each company.
 #### Features to be added
 - In the future I would like to add a drafts page for verified users, to view the unpublished saved posts that they have created.
 - In the future I would like to add the ability for users with a certain amount of points, (as determined by the UserProfile model), to have some form of a 'super-like' functionality.
-Where they can like and star/emoji a post.
+Where they can like and star/emoji a post, I belive this would be a sufficient feature to entice user return.
+- Direct links to post authors socal media accounts from the post.
+- An embeded Google Maps API that could show you roughly where the picture was taken, if the post auther so choses.

 ### Design
 ----------------------------